 Can this quick and easy yet powerful trick save you time on every mix?

-If you’re like me, then you’re always trying to figure out ways to get to the fun stuff faster, like adding compressors, reverbs and automation.
-The pink noise trick isn’t perfect, but it does help establish a basic balance of all the tracks quickly and easily which gives you a good starting point to further develop your mix.
+If you’re like me, then you’re always trying to figure out ways to get to the fun stuff faster, like adding compressors, reverbs, and automation.
+The pink noise trick isn’t perfect, but it does help establish a basic balance of all the tracks quickly and easily, which gives you a good starting point to further develop your mix.

-What is pink noise and why would we decide to use it as a reference?
+What is pink noise, and why would we decide to use it as a reference?

 Pink noise is a generated signal used for audio measurement.
-The significant difference between pink noise and other noise is it reduces in amplitude as the frequency increases which takes psychoacoustics into account.
+The significant difference between pink noise and other noise is it reduces in amplitude as the frequency increases, which takes psychoacoustics into account.
 Every octave up is half the amount of the one before it.
 This allows the human ear to perceive every frequency as balanced, so every frequency sounds like it is the same volume even though it’s not.

 The trick is pretty easy and painless.
-I’m sure many of you might even argue that depending on the number of tracks, this trick is likely to take longer than just mixing it by ear.
+I’m sure many of you might even argue that depending on the number of tracks, this trick will likely take longer than just mixing it by ear.
 If you feel that way, then this trick probably isn’t for you, and you can disregard everything you read so far and move on with your life.
 This is for the people that want a useful trick that will teach you a few things.

 This trick won’t get you the most exciting mix, that’s not the point.
-The point is for you to be able to achieve a roughly balanced mix quickly and with little to no worry about room acoustics, monitoring and other factors that can negatively affect your mix decisions.
+The point is for you to be able to achieve a roughly balanced mix quickly and with little to no worry about room acoustics, monitoring, and other factors that can negatively affect your mix decisions.